onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 “Don't look up” is a diagnosis

 top10 most important psychologists alive today:
-- Gregg Henriques - Absolute TOP G !!! ontology matters. worldviews matter. theories matter. perspective matters. perspective is attentional architecture
+- Gregg Henriques - Absolute TOP G !!! ontology matters. worldviews matter. theories matter. perspective matters. perspective is top X most important psychologists ever (in no particular order)
+- freud, yung, skinner, whoever else was important, gregg

+top10 most important podcasts in terms of helping you understand the world in the broadest possible sense based on his guests
+- jim rutt

+attentional architecture
 (top10 psychologists + "alive_today" filter - no need to add entries to 2 separate top10 lists - one can be generated from the other, we can generate infinite filters & lists like this)

 top10 channels